Skip to content

 4. wood wool

-Anyone interested in natural, sustainable thermal insulation should also take a look at wood wool.
-It is one of the most popular, near-natural insulation materials and is made from the long-fibered chips of spruce or pine wood.
-It is a flame-retardant insulating material that protects interiors well against heat and also acts as effective sound insulation.
+Anyone interested in natural, sustainable thermal insulation should also consider wood wool.
+It is one of the most popular, natural insulation materials and is used made from the long-fibered chips of spruce or pine woods.
+It is a flame retardant insulation material that provides good protection against heat indoors and also acts as an effective sound insulator.

-As the thermal insulation effect of the material is not quite as good, wood wool lightweight boards can be used to insulate top storey ceilings in particular, but also interior facades and cellar ceilings.
+Since the thermal insulation effect of the material is not quite as good, wood-wool lightweight panels can be used to insulate mainly the top floor ceilings, but also interior facades and chimney ceilings.

 Here are important facts for insulation with wood wool at a glance: